Closing date for entries: 25 March 2020

 Total marks available = 100

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at 3M Centre, Bracknell, on Thursday 6 June 2019, where their models and presentation materials will be displayed and the winner will be announced.
+Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening on 11 June 2020.

 £750 of science or design and technology equipment for school use plus a £50 gift voucher for the winning individual or team member.
 All finalists and their schools will receive a framed certificate.